The-OpenROAD-Project/OpenROAD/README.md

 #### Detailed Placement

-The `legalize_placement` command does detailed placement of instances to legal locations after global placement.
+The `detailed_placement` command does detailed placement of instances to legal locations after global placement.

 ```